 Day 29-30: Isla Mujeres (U) - beaches

-As you can see the above Yucatan Itinerary is pretty damn packed full of cool things to do.
+As you can see the above Yucatan Itinerary is pretty damn packed full of cool places to see and things to do.
 Loads of ancient Maya ruins, sunsets, sea hammocks, ancient cities, snorkeling with turtles, beach destinations, cenotes, beautiful lakes, crocodiles, pelicans and a pink lake.
 Doesn’t this sound like a dream trip?

-I will first give you some more Yucatan peninsula travel tips and then will tell a little bit about all the listed places to visit in Yucatan Peninsula on this ultimate itinerary.
+I will first give you some more Yucatan peninsula travel tips and then will tell a little bit about all the listed places to visit in Yucatan Peninsula.

 Is a Yucatan Peninsula road trip safe?

 Yes, yes, yes, yes!
 A road trip in the Yucatan is most probably safer than driving around your home country.
 Yucatan tourism did a lot to make this a safe place for tourists and it clearly has paid off.
 When I did a Yucatan road trip 11 years ago I saw loads of road blocks and military presence.
 This is all gone nowadays.
 Not a single moment on my Yucatan trip in March 2019 I felt unsafe, nor did I see anything suspicious.
 People around the Yucatan peninsula are extremely helpful.
 May you ever get lost, just ask for directions.
 These people don’t bite!

 Make sure to always stay connected to the internet by buying a Telcel sim card.
 In my article the best sim card for tourists in Mexico I found out that Telcel is the only mobile operator with decent network coverage.